DeveloperAleenas/BloxPro/README.md

 - Go to 3 dots top right, more tools, extensions.
 - Turn on developer mode on google, microsoft, opera, etc
 - click unpack load unpacked
+- Go into the folder you will find a file named
 - Select the file
 - And your done!
 - Go to your roblox avatar